 Salzburg’s residents often fail to notice the unique charm of the Old City – a backdrop that’s easily overlooked in every day life – until their guests are enraptured by its breathtaking beauty and start looking for a Property purchase.

-5,800 euros per sq mtr in the city centre to 2,800 euros in the suburbs…So…what is so special about Salzburg that makes it expensive?
+6,800 euros per sq mtr in the city centre to 3,800 euros in the suburbs…So…what is so special about property purchase in Salzburg that makes it expensive?
 For one, its convenient location.
 The Salzach River, flowing from the Prealps in the south, winds through the city as its historic lifeline and separates it into two halves, the so-called left and right banks of the Salzach.

 The left bank of the Salzach is the “older part” where ancient Roman settlements once stood.
 The Nonntal Bridge, Mozart Footbridge (pedestrians only), State Bridge, Makart Footbridge and Mülln Footbridge (both for pedestrians only) connect the two sides of the city.